lunchout/front/README.md

 # Lunch-Out Frontend

 This is a recommendation app for lunch places done as a technical exercise for a hiring process.
+I decided to limit the results to 8 restaurants to reduce

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Instructions